caiovaccaro/zhou-yi/README.md

 ]
 ```
 - That is it!
 Check a [full example](https://github.com/caiovaccaro/zhou-yi/blob/master/db/comparisons/apisComparison.js)

+#### Then what?
+Create a pull request from your fork, it will be merged and deployed!

 ### How it works?
 This section will grow with time.
 Basically speaking, and intersection of all the relationships is made based on the user selection.